chanzuckerberg/DRSM-corpus/README.md

 The codes are intended to reflect the primary foci of the paper in terms of the primary research being performed.

+## Code of Conduct

+This project adheres to [the Contributor Covenant code of conduct](https://www.contributor-covenant.org/).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to opensource@chanzuckerberg.com.

 ## Security

 Please note: If you believe you have found a security involving this project, please responsibly disclose by contacting us at security@chanzuckerberg.com.